OlivierMor/minecraft-rl/DISCLAIMER.md

 This repository contains **no source code, no assets, no textures, no sounds, and no other copyrighted material from Minecraft**.
-The simulator in `sim/` is an original, independently written implementation of publicly observable game mechanics (movement, combat timing, knockback), authored from scratch in C++.
+The simulator in `sim/` is an original, independently written implementation of game mechanics (movement, combat timing, knockback), authored from scratch in C++.
 Game *mechanics and rules* are not protected expression; no Minecraft program code has been copied into this project.
 This project does not distribute the game, does not modify the game's files, and does not bypass